slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Bad liars should speak as little as possible.'*

 the good reason (the reason they tell you) and the real reason.

--->
+“The moment a magician says, ‘Now we begin,’ you’re already screwed!” -Brian Brushwood -->